Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Spring-2024/README.md

 Username: admin
 Password: pass

+# RECOMMENDED DOCKER COMMAND FOR DEVELOPING:
+docker compose --profile dev up --force-recreate --build

 #### Development Tips:
 * If network issues occur, try ``` docker compose up ``` with the following flag at the end: ``` --force-recreate ```
 * If you would like to reset the database, do ``` docker volume ls``` and find the volume, then delete it with ``` docker volume rm <name of volume>```
 * When you have made changes to the source code, add the ``` --build ``` flag to the end of the command to rebuild

-RECOMMENDED COMMAND:
-docker compose --profile dev up --force-recreate --build